 Haifoss waterfall is one of three stunning cascades on the River Fossá.
 The other two are Granni and Hjálparfoss.
 There’s also the Gjáin area nearby that’s a peaceful refuge if you decide to make a full day out of it.

-Haifoss waterfall Iceland: One of our tallest waterfalls
+Haifoss waterfall is one of the tallest waterfalls in Iceland

 Measuring 122 meters (400 feet), Haifoss was the third tallest waterfall in Iceland for many years.
 The 240-meter (787-foot) waterfall discovered in 2011 at the edge of Mosárjökull glacier supplanted Glymur and Hengifoss as Iceland’s highest waterfalls.
 This in effect now makes Haifoss waterfall the fourth tallest waterfall in Iceland, which is still pretty impressive.